• Skip to main content

 Last Updated on May 5, 2022 by Swagatam 8 Comments

-The simple telephone ring tone amplifier circuit explained in this article saves the inconvenience of picking the telephone handset while speaking over a call.
+The simple telephone ring tone amplifier circuit I have explained in this article saves the inconvenience of picking the telephone handset while speaking over a call.
 This circuit also particularly becomes useful when there's a need of the conversation to become audible to a number of people or a group of people.

 Introduction